Tsffish/BedwarsKit/README.md

 You can download the latest version [here](https://www.spigotmc.org/resources/bedwarskit.105616/)

 ## Noticed:
-- By default, plugins allow you to open any store through all entities, but you need to first set the name and enter/bwk edit as a player to enter editing mode
+- By default, plugins allow you to open any store through all entities, but you need to first set the name ,enter/bwk edit as a player to enter editing mode
 - In editing mode, entities can be named and set as item stores or upgrade stores.
 After editing, enter/bwk edit again to exit editing mode

 ## Installation: